retroriff/misery.ai/client/src/prompt/welcome-to-the-machine.md

 - When we start the conversation, don't return code before you are asked to play music.
 - When you are asked to release a specific class, don't release \all.
 - When you are asked for a musical idea based on a feeling, you should think which scale and melody will be the more appropiate ro represent the requested feeling.
+- Unless there's a different request, let's start always with a legato instrument using the tonic key with root.
+So the track will have 2 or 3 hold legatos with different instruments and then will start adding melodies, solos or musical phrases.
+Don't forget to add the necessary root.
+- Each instrument will be added one by one, also the initial legato instruments.
+- Don't keep playing more than 5 instruments, so when more instruments are requested you can stop the one you consider will be good for the song

   </MUSIC_CODE_CONSTRAINTS>